The first stage of Glenmaggie was built between November 1919 and 1926 and held 132,000 ML when full.

 Lake Glenmaggie is located on the Macalister River in Central Gippsland, Victoria – VicRoad Reference Map 82 E8

 Why are there cracks in the weir wall?

-When the dam was built over 80 years ago, it was done in a series of interlocking concrete blocks.
+When the dam was built in the 1920s, it was done in a series of interlocking concrete blocks.
 Over time cracks have appeared on the wall; these are a mix of actual joints between the blocks, and cracks which have opened up.
 The dam undergoes changes in stress over a year.